Transaction approval setup

 PingOne notification templates

 A PingOne notification template controls the presentation of the transaction approval request.
 These templates combine customizable text and variables to form the message that the user sees.
-For details, see Notification templates in the PingOne documentation.
+Learn more in Notification templates in the PingOne documentation.

 We recommend that you create a variant of the default PingOne "transaction" template.
 For example, if you wanted to trigger an authentication challenge for money transfers, you could create the template as follows: